-Prerequisites: MATH 060; READ 080 or instructor permission.
+Prerequisites: MATH 098 or placement in college level math; or instructor permission.

 This course is designed to introduce economics and the economic approach to the problems created by scarcity.
-Specifically, the course will be "economics for non-majors: fundamental concepts of economic analysis with application to contemporary problems."
+Specificall, the course will be "economics for non-majors: fundamental concepts of economic analysis with application to contemporary problems."
 The student should learn what a market system is and how it has come to be the predominate economic system.
 5 lecture hours.
 Satisfies social science distribution area B requirement or specified elective for the AA degree.

-ECON& 201 5 Credits
+ECON& 201 5 Credits Micro Economics

-Micro Economics
+Recommended Preparation: ECON& 202

-Prerequisite: ECON& 202 or instructor permission.
+Prerequisite: MATH 060; READ 080; or instructor permission.
 An introduction to microeconomics.
-A study of the decision-making processes of individual economic units including businesses and consumers.
+A study of the decisionmaking processes of individual economic units including businesses and consumers.
 Basic theoretical tools are applied to problems of current interest.
 5 lecture hours.
 Satisfies social science distribution area B requirement or specified elective for the AA degree.

-ECON& 202 5 Credits
+ECON& 202 5 Credits Macro Economics

-Macro Economics

-Prerequisites: MATH 060; READ 080 or instructor permission.
+Prerequisites: MATH 060; READ 080; or instructor permission.
 A macroeconomic study of the U.S. economy as a system for solving the fundamental problems of how a society uses its material resources.
 Emphasis is given to national income, inflation, unemployment, international trade, business cycles, and the monetary system.
 5 lecture hours.
 Satisfies social science distribution area B requirement or specified elective for the AA degree.